kaonashi-tyc/zi2zi/README.md

 **schedule** here means in between how many epochs, the learning rate will decay by half.
 The train command will create **sample,logs,checkpoint** directory under **experiment_dir** if non-existed, where you can check and manage the progress of your training.

 ### Infer and Interpolate
-After the training is done, run the following command to infer the unseen characters:
+After training is done, run the below command to infer test data:

 ```sh
 python infer.py --model_dir=checkpoint_dir/